zendiy-mgos/zthing/README.md

 # ZenThing
 ## Overview
-A Mongoose OS library for ZenThing eco-system.
+A Mongoose OS library for Zen Things ecosystem.